Graduate School of Engineering, Kyushu Institute of Technology

 Space Engineering Education and Research at Kyutech

 Since 1993, Kyutech has provided space engineering education to a class of approximately 30 students at the undergraduate and graduate levels under the Department of Mechanical and Control Engineering.
 In 2004, Kyutech established a new research and education center: The Laboratory of Spacecraft Environmental Interaction Engineering (hereafter, “LaSEINE”).
 LaSEINE is dedicated to R&D on spacecraft charging, hypervelocity impact, material degradation and on a wide variety of nano-satellite testing.
-Currently, LaSEINE is supported by nine academic staff (and three administrative staff) who work with an annual research budget exceeding one million US dollars.
+Currently, LaSEINE is supported by twelve academic staff (and three administrative staff) who work with an annual research budget exceeding one million US dollars.

 In 2010, a new research division, the Center for Nanosatellite Testing (CeNT) was added to LaSEINE.
 With the exception of radiation testing, CeNT provides all the environmental tests necessary for the development of small satellites (and satellite components) with size and weight up to 50cmx50cmx50cm and 50 kg.
 In 2011, Kyutech became a member of the International Astronautical Federation (IAF), the first among Japanese universities.